subquery/documentation/docs/quickstart/quickstart_chains/flare.md

 The above code indicates that you will be running a `handleLog` mapping function whenever there is an `RewardClaimed` log on any transaction from the [FTSO Reward Manager contract](https://songbird-explorer.flare.network/address/0xc5738334b972745067fFa666040fdeADc66Cb925).

-Check out our [Manifest File](../../build/manifest/flare.md) documentation to get more information about the Project Manifest (`project.yaml`) file.
+Check out our [Manifest File](../../build/manifest/flare.md) documentation to get more information about the Project Manifest (`project.ts`) file.

 Next, let’s proceed ahead with the Mapping Function’s configuration.